Andover-Robotics/ays-python-curriculum/.guides/content/Elif-Statement-21dd.md

 * An if statement must come before the first elif statement
 * `elif` is followed by a boolean expression and a `:`
-* Indent four spaces and write the commands for when the elif statement is true
+* Indent and write the code for when the elif statement's condition is True
 * You can write as many elif statements as you want
-* An else statement must come after the last elif statement

 ![elif Statement](.guides/images/elif-statement.png)